 When you’re traveling alone in Mexico City, always watch out for your valuables – as you would in any major city.
 Basic precautions should protect your essential items: never carry your passport or large amounts of cash; keep your bag zipped up and near you at all times; and don’t keep your cell phone and wallet where they can be easily grabbed.

-As is to be expected from one of the world’s top traveler destinations, and one of the largest capital cities in the Americas, there are a number of excellent hostels to stay at.
-Plus, the benefits of staying in a hostel as a solo traveler are that you’ll be surrounded by many likeminded people looking to have similar experiences to yourself – or, alternatively, you’ll have your mind opened to things you hadn’t even considered.
-Check out a comprehensive list of the capital’s best budget hostels here.
+It’s one of the top traveler destinations in the world, and one of the largest capital cities in the Americas, so unsurprisingly there are several excellent hostels in Mexico City.
+The benefits?
+You’ll be surrounded by like-minded people looking to have similar experiences to yourself.
+You might even have your mind opened to things you hadn’t considered.

-If you’re not confident enough to traipse the streets of Mexico City alone, then why not hop on the super convenient Turibus?
-This open topped, double decker will transport you around the top highlights of the city for a reasonable price and so you can be sure you’ve got your fill of attractions and culture.
+If you’re not confident to traipse the streets of Mexico City alone, then why not hop on the super-convenient Turibus?
+This open-top doubledecker will transport you around the city highlights for a reasonable price, so you can be sure you’ve got your fill of attractions and culture.

-While the metro runs until at least 12am every day, it’s not recommended to use it alone and late at night.
-This is because, while the rush hour often lasts until 9pm in heavily populated areas, it can become eerily empty very fast.
-Plus, many stations have several exits and if you come out of the wrong one, it can be incredibly disorientating in the dark.
+While the metro runs until at least midnight every day, you shouldn’t use it alone late at night.
+The rush hour often lasts until 9pm in heavily populated areas, after which the carriages become eerily empty.
+Plus, many stations have several exits – come out the wrong one and you might be disoriented in the dark.

 The most practical thing the solo traveler in Mexico City could do is download the Uber app.
 It’s a simple solution to getting around the city without diving into taxis or taking the metro.